 Dannenfelser put her hope in so called "pain-capable" abortion bans which, based on questionable science, ban abortion after 20 weeks of pregnancy, a calculated attack on Roe.
 Since Nebraska passed such a ban in 2010, 11 other states have followed suit.
 The House postponed a vote on a national version of the ban after Republican women and moderates protested language in a rape exception.
 (SBA List had reportedly worked to insert the problematic reporting requirement language into the bill's rape exception.)

-Dannenfelser, acknowledging that the 2007 "partial-birth" abortion ban barred a specific procedure rather than curtailing any actual abortions, said that the national passage of a 20-week ban would be "the most important moment in the pro-life movement since 1973."
+Dannenfelser, acknowledging that the 2003 "partial-birth" abortion ban -- which was upheld by the Supreme Court in 2007 -- barred a specific procedure rather than curtailing any actual abortions, said that the national passage of a 20-week ban would be "the most important moment in the pro-life movement since 1973."

 Yoest focused on her group's strategy of regulating abortion providers out of existence, pointing to Texas's harsh anti-choice law, which could close nearly half the abortion providers in the state, as a success story.
 Yoest framed it differently: "The reason clinics are closing is because they refuse to provide decent services to women."